dtxrou/webworks-studio/legacy-modernization/README.md

 ## Problem

-What failed in the week 2 layout were non responsive measurements.
+What failed in the week 2 layout were non responsive measurements, lack of modern tools like CSS and Flexbox, and inline spacing elements

 ## Solution

-The responsive change I made was changing px to rem, and adding CSS Grid and Flexbox.
+The responsive change I made was changing px to rem, and adding CSS Grid and Flexbox, and adding margins and padding for spacing

 ## Why

-This choice was appropriate as it meets the modern responsiveness standards, and makes code easier to read.
+This choice was appropriate as it meets the modern responsiveness standards, makes code easier to read, and ensures website code stays intact at smaller resolutions.

 ## Identify